On the Build menu, click Project Wizard, or click the button on the toolbar.

 Identifying where Wizard should look for files

-"Please specify the directory where most of your Harmony files are located, then press the Apply button"
+"Please specify the folder where most of your project source files are located, then press the Apply button"

 - Normally, the Disable box should be checked